Sherron Wilkerson

 Sherron Edward Wilkerson (born April 27, 1975) is an American former professional basketball player.
-He, most recently, was the head coach of the Logansport High School basketball team, coaching only one season.
+More recently, he was the head coach of the Logansport High School basketball team, coaching only one season.
 In May 2022, he accepted the head coach position at his alma mater, Jeffersonville High School.
+Wilkerson led the Jeffersonville Red Devils to a 4A State Championship in 2025, defeating a previously unbeaten Fishers basketball team, 67–66 in overtime.
+This was Jeffersonville's first state title since he played for them.